Selected Culture Stories

-Aboard The Vietage
+Aboard The Reunification Express

 Perched by the bow-shaped bar, I nurse the last of my mocktail, a liquid rainbow of roselle, lemongrass, mint and passion fruit.
 The hushed lounge is an unapologetic manifestation of nostalgia for the early 20th century.
 Rattan blinds and creamy curtains ensconce secluded corners.
 Dried tropical flowers spring from earthenware vases.
 As if part of the furniture, two dapper Englishmen perch opposite – though they grumble over laptop screens, not newspapers.